Tough sell for new UK bank Aldermore as IPO market wobbles

 LONDON British banking newcomer Aldermore will embark on a last-ditch effort this week to sell shares in its planned flotation after a slump in global stock markets curbed demand for new listings.

-Aldermore had planned to sell about 300 million pounds of shares by Thursday and list the following day with a market value of about 800 million pounds.
+Aldermore had planned to sell about 300 million pounds of shares by Thursday and list the following day with a market value of about 800 million pounds ($1.3 billion).

 "It's a tough market out there right now.
 You've got volatility all around the world," one of the sources said.